-The Marine Invasive Species Program (MISP) is a multi-agency program designed to reduce the risk of NIS introductions from vessels; the MISP consists of the Commission, the California Department of Fish and Wildlife Office of Spill Prevention and Response (CDFW-OSPR), the State Water Resources Control Board (Water Board), and the Board of Equalization (BOE).
+The California Marine Invasive Species Program (MISP) is a multi-agency program designed to reduce the risk of NIS introductions from vessels; the MISP consists of the Commission, the California Department of Fish and Wildlife's Office of Spill Prevention and Response, the State Water Resources Control Board (Water Board), and the Board of Equalization (BOE).
 The following section highlights the Commission's MISP role and activities.
-For a discussion of the relevant coordinating agencies, see Section 6 (Coordinating Agency Data Analysis) and Appendix A (Structure and Function of the Marine Invasive Species Program).
+For a discussion of the relevant coordinating agencies, see Section 6 of this report (Coordinating Agency Data Analysis) and Appendix A (Structure and Function of the Marine Invasive Species Program).

-3.1 The Marine Invasive Species Program's Role in the Implementation of the Commission's Strategic Plan
+3.1 The MISP's Role in the Implementation of the Commission's Strategic Plan